sorbaathens/academic-website/README.md

 ### Sponsors or supporters page

-+ list the folks that have always taken care of us or really anyone who has at any point in time.
++ list the folks that have always taken care of us or anyone who has at any point in time.
 + where could we feature sponsor logos? probably on a splash page
 + GA League